-(1) Notes and accounts payable - trade, (2) Short-term borrowings, and (3) Commercial paper Carrying value is used for fair value since the items will be settled within the short term and the fair value is approximately equal to the carrying value.
+(1) Notes and accounts payable - trade, (2) Short-term borrowings

+Carrying value is used for fair value since the items will be settled within the short term and the fair value is approximately equal to the carrying value.

-(4) Bonds
+(3) Bonds

 The fair value of bonds with market price is based on market price.
-The fair value of bonds without market price is estimated by discounting the principal amounts and interest based on interest rates adjusted for the remaining periods and credit risk of the bonds.
-However, for floating-rate bonds or fixed-rate bonds converted to floating using interest rate swaps accounted for under the special accounting treatment for interest rate swaps, the fair value is approximately equal to the carrying value because the interest rates are adjusted periodically.
+However, for floating-rate bonds and fixed-rate bonds converted to floating using interest rate swaps accounted for under the special accounting method for interest rate swaps, the fair value is approximately equal to the carrying value because the interest rates are adjusted periodically.
 Therefore, the fair value is based on the carrying value.

-(5) Long-term borrowings
+(4) Long-term borrowings

-The fair value of long-term borrowings is estimated by discounting the principal amounts and interest based on estimated interest rates if similar new borrowings were entered into in the year ended March 31, 2018.
-The fair value of long-term borrowings for which the special accounting method for interest rate swaps is applied is estimated by discounting the total principal amount and interest (accounted for together with the interest rate swaps) based on estimated interest rates if similar new borrowings were entered into in the year ended March 31, 2018.
+The fair value of long-term borrowings is estimated by discounting the principal amounts and interest based on estimated interest rates if similar new borrowings were entered into in the year ended March 31, 2019.
+The fair value of long-term borrowings for which the special accounting method for interest rate swaps is applied is estimated by discounting the total principal amount and interest (accounted for together with the interest rate swaps) based on estimated interest rates if similar new borrowings were entered into in the year ended March 31, 2019.
 For long-term borrowings at floating interest rates, however, the fair value is approximately equal to the carrying value because the interest rates are adjusted periodically.
 Therefore, the fair value is based on the carrying value.